Can I get any help with money on release?

 If you are eligible to be released on tag, your offender manager will need to approve your intended accommodation to ensure that it complies with your sentence or licence conditions.

-Stonham operates the bail and support scheme (BASS) which offers accommodation to those on bail or on tag, who have no suitable alternative.
+As of June 2018, Nacro operates the bail and support scheme (BASS) which offers accommodation to people on bail or on tag, who have no suitable alternative.
 You will have to pay for BASS accommodation, but you may be able to claim housing benefit to help with the cost.

 Some other housing providers will accept applications from those on tag.
-Please contact the Resettlement Advice Service on 0300 123 1999 for advice on other housing providers who accept applications from those on tag.
+Please contact the Resettlement Advice Service on 0300 123 1999 for further advice.

 My licence conditions mean that I cannot return home.
 What are my options?

 You should speak to your offender manager before you are released if your licence conditions mean that you cannot return home.
-In some cases, you might be referred to approved premises (i.e. a probation hostel), but places are very limited and are generally reserved for those who are considered high risk and are under multi-agency public protection arrangements (MAPPA).
+In some cases, you might be referred to approved premises (i.e. a probation hostel, also known as ‘BASS accommodation’), but places are very limited and are generally reserved for those who are considered high risk and are under multi-agency public protection arrangements (MAPPA).

 If you are not considered high-risk, it is unlikely that you will be referred to a probation hostel.
 In this case, you should get advice from your offender manager about your licence restrictions and ask them to make appropriate housing referrals for you.